What makes Ruby's blocks great

 next can receive a value.
 It's what it will "return" to the method that called the block (map in this case).
 It really is just a return that stays at the block's level.

-In JavaScript, you would use return with a value.
+In JavaScript with an anonymous function, you would use return with a value.

 squares = [1, 2, 3, 4].map(function(v) {